aslpavel/pretzel/README.md

 * C# like async/await(async/yield) paradigm for asynchronous programming (monad base)
 * Cool asynchronous I/O loop implementation
 * Uniform asynchronous stream implementation for sockets and pipes
-* Interract with subprocesses asynchronously
+* Interact with subprocesses asynchronously
 * Greenlet support (but not required)
 * Remote code executing over ssh (with only requirements python and ssh itself)
 * Python 2/3, PyPy compatible